Council Paper 1 Mock Test for Nursing Students

 145 / 250

-145. the most common leading cancer in men is prostate cancer while in females is
+145. The most common leading cancer in men is prostate cancer while in females it is:

 146 / 250